Aquila-Network/AquilaDB-specs/README.md

 # AquilaDB Specifications

-This repository contains the specs for the AquilaDB system design, protocols and associated subsystems.
+This repository contains the specs to build an AquilaDB node, protocols to join the network and develop associated subsystems.

 # Whitepaper